plambert777/MissingPersonsProject/README.md

-# Welcome to our MissingPersonsProject!!
+# Welcome to our Missing Persons Project!!
 This project was created as for a Data Wrangling class at Dartmouth